WonderLandxD/PIANO/README.md

-# 🎶 PIANO: Pathology Image Analysis Orchestrator
+# 🎶 PIANO: Pathology Image ANalysis Orchestrator

 **PIANO** is a simple PyTorch library for pathology image analysis.
 It helps you generate patches from whole-slide images, use pathology foundation models for feature extraction, and more! 🚀